Polites (friend of Odysseus)

 In Greek mythology, Polites (Πολίτης), the friend of Odysseus, was a minor character in the epics by Homer.

 Mythology

 Polites was a member of Odysseus's crew.
-Odysseus refers to him as his dearest friend, though he is only mentioned twice, once as part of Eurylochus's scouting group on Circe's island (he is one of the first to enter Circe's palace) and then when, after a year, he convinces Odysseus to leave Circe.
-He is killed either by Scylla or the lightning bolt that Zeus throws at Odysseus' ship for his crew eating the cattle of Helios.
+Odysseus refers to him as his dearest friend, though he is only mentioned twice.
+It is unclear whether he was killed by Scylla or by the lightning bolt that Zeus hurled at Odysseus's ship.